Anthony Olusanya

-Anthony Olusanya (born 1 February 2000) is a Finnish professional footballer who plays as a forward for Veikkausliiga club HJK.
+Anthony Juhani Olusanya (born 1 February 2000) is a Finnish professional footballer who plays as a forward for Superettan club Kalmar.

 Club career

+Olusanya started football in Pietarsaaren Into and later joined FF Jaro youth sector.

-On 30 September 2021, in a UEFA Europa Conference League group phase game against Alashkert, he came on as a late substitute for Roope Riski and scored his first goal in a European club competition.
-HJK eventually won 4–2.
+On 30 September 2021, when playing for HJK Helsinki in a UEFA Europa Conference League group phase game against Alashkert, he came on as a late substitute for Roope Riski and scored his first goal in a European club competition.
+HJK eventually won the game 4–2.

+On 12 August 2024, he was loaned out to FC Haka for the rest of the season.
+He made 10 appearances and scored seven goals for Haka, before returning to his parent club HJK after the season.

+In January 2025, Olusanya joined Swedish side Kalmar on a two-year deal.
+According to Österbottens Tidning, HJK's asking price for Olusanya was €110,000.
+On 3 March, he scored his first goal for Kalmar, in a Svenska Cupen match against Hammarby.

 International career

 Born in Jakobstad, Finland, Olusanya is of Nigerian descent on his father's side but does not have Nigerian citizenship.
 His mother is of Finnish background.

 He made his debut for the Finland U-21 team on 3 June 2021 in a friendly match against Sweden U-21.
 He then scored his first international goal against Estonia U-21 on 3 September 2021 in an Under-21 European Championship qualifier.

+He made his debut for Finland on 9 January 2023 in a friendly match against Sweden where he came on at the 77th minute to replace Kai Meriluoto.
+Finland ultimately lost the game 0–2.